 Disney’s animated Mulan

-After 12 years of combat, Hua Mulan received honors from the emperor for valor.
-Her superior, General Xiu Ping, offered her an official post in the court.
-Mulan declined humbly.
+After 12 years of heroic combat, Mulan received high honors from the emperor for her valor.
+Mulan’s superior, General Xiu Ping, offered her an official post in the court but Mulan declined his magnanimous offer.
 Instead, she requested the fastest steed to take her home.
-She was welcomed home as a heroine receiving a hero’s welcome.